matthew-dong-dev/ICS-research/dev-notes/data-action-items.md

 ## Action Item backlog

-1. Models is doing most of the heavy lifting - what are the other imported functions in refresh.py doing?  e.g. refresh user, enrollments, grade_info, etc.
 1. update master file spreadsheet
     - look into refresh.md & env.sh & inputs.md - these files are outdated, but tells a lot about how things work
     -  RNN model weights are in a binary file called "askoski", the topology of the model is in "askoski.json" and "askoski.desc" just describes the hyper parameters that were used.
 The dictionary file "course2idx.json" can be used to translate between "Subject CourseNum" and the one-hot index for the model and "major2idx.json" can be used to translate the major to major one-hot index.
 Jenny's word2vec model is called "w2v_300_15_20_3.model" and uses the same indices as course2idx